Produce Helpful and Unique Content at Scale Using Content Briefs

 Identify keywords and intent

-But it doesn’t mean that keywords are not relevant anymore.
-That is and will always a key indicator of what users are looking for online – of how they formulate their problems and questions.
+But it doesn’t mean that keywords are no irrelevant.
+They are and will always be key indicators of what users are looking for online and of how they formulate their problems and questions.

-I didn’t think of that at first, but now I’m interested in talking about this aspect as well.
+I didn’t think of this at first, but now I’m interested in broaching this topic as well.

 This comes from another simple principle: You’ll rank better if you do better than others.
 SEO is a zero-sum game.